perryflynn/nsupdate-interactive/README.md

 the diff to generate a `nsupdate` batch file and send it to the nameserver.

-The patch is saved as a file in the current working directory.
+The diff and the generated nsupdate batch file are saved as text files in the current working directory.